 The old adage “when it rains, it pours,” may seem a bit too upbeat when it comes to family crises, so I am forced, here, to reflect on my internal, bittersweet response to so many in my family getting sick.
 It started with me in May with a multi-viral infection that lasted three weeks.

 My doctor told me it was serious, and then blew me off when I needed the most attention, while my family watched me 24/7 until I was well again.
 Then my dog got sick because I wasn’t caring for him.
 No one knew he needed a daily allergy pill, poor doggie.

 If it all had stopped right there, I would’ve counted my blessings but it didn’t.
 My aunt, from Northern Virginia, a lifelong nonsmoker was found to have cancer in one of her lungs.
 My cousin from Hollywood, Florida, a healthy eater by all standards, became ill with “nonspecific” symptoms.

 A sister with breast cancer, not interested in chemo.
 An aunt with shingles.
 A mother, who went into the hospital shortly after this news was revealed, was diagnosed pneumonia that led to sepsis that led to a heart attack, all the while, according to doctors, without an ounce of heart disease.

 My uncle, Tinito, who died from who-knows-what in the wake of Hurricane Maria in Puerto Rico, one of the 3,000 dead for how-many-days when my other uncle, Tin, pronounced teeng, found him decomposing in his kitchen.
 Because everything is so backed up in P.R., no one knows when he will be buried.

-Then, as if all this wasn’t enough for one year, a close cousin of mine who I was close to, named Denise Torres Leakakos, also died.
+Then, as if all this wasn’t enough for one year, a cousin of mine who I was close to, named Denise Torres Leakakos, also died.
 She was only 51.

 You’re forewarned, gentle reader: Here’s where my bitter takes over my sweet.
 I’m about to get tough here.